telerik/blazor-docs/components/dialog/integration.md

 1. Set the [`Value` parameter]({%slug checkbox-overview%}#checkbox-parameters) of the Checkbox via two-way binding.
 1. Invoke the Dialog's `Refresh` method in the [`OnChange` event]({%slug checkbox-events%}#onchange) of the Checkbox.

->caption Use Checkbox in Dialog.
+>caption Using Checkbox in Dialog

 ````CSHTML
 @using Telerik.DataSource